Brindle Hill's Guide To Feeding Your Boston Terrier

 "I too thought I was feeding the "top" dry food (Innova - I feed 3 different varieties) for many years.
 Until....a couple of months ago I found a suture in the kibble of the Senior Plus.
 I had taken pictures and shown it to my vet for proof.
 I also worked for a vet for 17 years so I knew what I was looking at.
 The knot in the material told all, it was a knot used only in sutures and in fishing line so it does not slip.
 Well after sending the piece in for Natura to check it out, their findings "connective tissue".
 My response "BU*L**HIT!"
 But then I did apologize because after talking with the company VP it hit me and I do believe it hit him.
 Yes indeed it could have been connective tissue "cat gut" (used to make sutures).
 But why did it not cook down??
 He did agree it could have been, but either way it should not have been in there ....well gee no kidding, imagine my surprise when I found it in my old girls bowl.
 I asked them to send back the sample for me to have another look since we could not agree as to what it was.....yep you may have already guessed what happened to the sample.
 In the trash.
 Of course he assured me this was not normal procedure since they need to save everything.
 Personally this was a pretty interesting foreign object, so why the heck wouldn't they save it?"

 There were very sharp protrusions (stems from grains?) and hairs which is probably why my dogs had black diarrhea - it was blood from their insides being scraped with this stuff.
 This is supposed to be a grain-free food but it looks like there might be portions of grain in it.
 I would NEVER buy any food this company makes.
 If they are THAT out of touch with the ingredients and sources of what they are using, it does not matter what is said on their web site to sell their foods - the proof is what you SEE in the bags and how the dogs do.
 See it once, and in our case twice, and I will not allow Natura/Innova to prepare food for MY dogs again no matter how many apologies they make for their mistakes!
 In all my years of feeding Nutro's Natural Choice High Energy before it went bad, I NEVER ONCE saw anything sticking out of it - it was the same clean-looking food bag after bag.
 One thing I judge a dry food by is consistency.
+Also, upon talking to the local owner of a natural foods pet store, he said he had had seen plenty of problems with Innova foods and pointed to the shelves and said that he was phasing their foods out.

-March 2008 - And another story from a pet food store employee: "I've also personally seen nails baked in Natura biscuits that people have returned to our store.
+March 2008 - A story from a pet food store employee: "I've also personally seen nails baked in Natura biscuits that people have returned to our store.
 Work in the pet food business for a while - every company has dirty little secrets.
 There is a very good reason that none of my animals eat kibble, and that reason is that I've seen issues with every single "good" kibble out there". (a Pit Bull owner in Bend, Oregon)

 Feb 2008 Someone I know found this and sent me a picture of it - a latex glove packed down tightly in her can of Canidae dog food - how ick is that???
 This was not a paste-up or hoax picture as it was from someone I knew.